JaneliaSciComp/ColorMIP_Mask_Search/ColorDepthMIP_Generator/README.md

 ## Before starting
- 0. download "Plugins_Color_MIP.zip" and decompress.
+ 1. Download "Plugins_Color_MIP.zip" and decompress.
 Also download "Color_Depth_MIP_batch_0308_2021.ijm"
- 1. Copy "Plugins_Color_MIP" folder into Fiji/Plugins/ folder (please do not change the folder name, the name of folder is using as a link to the contents of .tiff/nrrd files).
+ 2. Copy "Plugins_Color_MIP" folder into Fiji/Plugins/ folder (please do not change the folder name, the name of folder is using as a link to the contents of .tiff/nrrd files).
- 2. Copy "Color_Depth_MIP_batch_0308_2021.ijm" into Fiji/Plugins/Macros/ folder.
+ 3. Copy "Color_Depth_MIP_batch_0308_2021.ijm" into Fiji/Plugins/Macros/ folder.
- 3. Copy "PsychedelicRainBow2.lut" into Fiji/luts/ folder.
+ 4. Copy "PsychedelicRainBow2.lut" into Fiji/luts/ folder.

 ## Startup